MUNQU/commol/docs/guide/calibration.md

     print(f"Calibration did not converge: {result.termination_reason}")
 ```

 **Important**: The `Calibrator` returns a `CalibrationResult` object containing the optimized parameter values, but does not automatically update your model.
-You must manually create a new model with the calibrated parameters to use them for predictions.
+Use `model.update_parameters(result.best_parameters)` to update the model in place, then create a new `Simulation` object to run predictions with the calibrated parameters.

 ## Best Practices